 The scientific name Diuris of the plant called Donkey Orchid is derived from Greek prefixes Di meaning two and ouris meaning tail.
 One understands this nomenclature when he sees the two lateral hanging petals.
 These petals look like two hanging ears of a donkey.
-When the petals swing in air, they literally resemble like a donkey squealing and moving his head.
+When the petals swing in air, they literally resemble a donkey squealing and moving his head.

 There are dozens of species of orchids under the genus Diuris.
 They are terrestrial meaning they grow on ground and they are perennial in nature.
 These plants have a network of roots and 1-2 tubers.
 They grow in places with well drained soils and wet winters.
 The most common regions where one finds donkey orchid in Australia are the grasslands, woodlands, and rocky outcrops.